nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

 </table>

 This **MUST** be populated with the practitioner and / or organisation the patient has been referred to, if that is recorded in a suitable coded format.
-If there are recipient details of who the referral is to are captured as text entries and cannot be returned as a referenced resource, the details **MUST** be populated to the <code>note</code> as key value pairs.
+If the referral recipient details are in a form which cannot be returned as a referenced resource, the details **MUST** be populated to the <code>note</code> as key value pairs.

 ### reasonCode